robbie-cahill/tunnelmole-client/README.md

 ### Integrating with NodeJS and TypeScript projects with NPM
 Tunnelmole is available as an NPM dependency for integration with NodeJS and TypeScript projects.

-First install the dependency:
+#### Install as an npm dependency
+To integrate tunnelmole with your project you first need to install it as an NPM dependency.
 ```
 npm install --save tunnelmole
 ```

+#### Starting tunnelmole using code
-Then in your code you can import the `tunnelmole` ES module.
+First import the `tunnelmole` ES module.
 ```
 import { tunnelmole } from 'tunnelmole';
 ```

-Once imported you can run tunnelmole with the code below, changing port 3000 to the port your application listens on if it is different.
+Once imported you can start tunnelmole with the code below, changing port 3000 to the port your application listens on if it is different.
 ```
 tunnelmole({
     port: 3000
 });
 ```

-Tunnelmole will start in the background and you'll see output in the console similar to the command line application.
+Tunnelmole will start in the background and you'll see output in the console log similar to the command line application.
 The function is `async` and won't block execution of the rest of your code.

 If you want to use a custom subdomain, you could also pass the domain
 ```